Seth MacFarlane: Family Guy

-A Family Guy video game was released in 2006.
-Two years later, in August 2007, MacFarlane closed a digital content production deal with AdSense.
+A video game, Family Guy Video Game!, was released in 2006.
+In August 2007, MacFarlane closed a digital content production deal with AdSense.
 He takes cast members on the road to voice characters in front of live audiences.
 Family Guy Live provides fans with the opportunity to hear future scripts.
-In mid-2007, Chicago fans had the opportunity to hear the then upcoming sixth-season premiere "Blue Harvest".
+In mid-2007, Chicago fans had the opportunity to hear the then-upcoming sixth-season premiere "Blue Harvest".
 Shows have played in Montreal, New York City, Chicago, and Los Angeles.